 - 1. Core text: The main body of the text. - 2.
-Two modules for the Governance Structure: - Module GOV SP for Small and Medium-sized Projects: Simple governance structure: only a General Assembly [Module GOV SP] (contained in the text). - Module GOV LP for Large Projects: Complex governance structure: two governing bodies, General Assembly and Executive Board [Module GOV LP]. (contained in the Annex)
+Two modules for the Governance Structure: - Module GOV SP for Small and Medium-sized Projects: Simple governance structure: A General Assembly [Module GOV SP] (contained in the text).
+For Lump Sum Grants, the General Assembly is complemented by a Work Package Leaders Group. - Module GOV LP for Large Projects: Complex governance structure: Two governing bodies, General Assembly and Executive Board [Module GOV LP]. (contained in the Annex) For Lump Sum Grants, Work Package Leaders responsibilities are included in the Executive Board's tasks.

 If the project comprises just a modest number of work packages, and is not very complicated, the Module GOV SP will normally be fit for purpose.
 However, if the project is more complicated and requires an intermediary governance structure, the Module GOV LP, which includes an Executive Board, is advised.